 What is paint correction?

 Paint correction is the process of removing defects such as scratches, scuffs, swirls and holograms from a cars paint through machine polishing, while refining and deepening the gloss and clarity of the paint.
 It can completely transform the way a car looks.
-When I have finished machine polishing a car it can look like its been given a respray, the paint looking as good as new, sometimes better.
+When I have finished machine polishing a car it can look like its been given a respray, the paint looking as good as new, often better.

 Does my cars paint need correcting?